GuilinXie/yolov5_project_report/README.md

 Yolov5 is an anchor-based real-time object detection model.

-In the Yolov5 architecture, there are 1 backbone, followed by 3 detection heads.
+In the Yolov5 architecture, there is 1 backbone, followed by 3 detection heads.

 It can detect objects in 3 size scales.